-NOTE: Any student engaged in the delivery of any psychological services must be enrolled in either EDPS 7710 or EDPS 7770 and this requirement includes summer term.
-Guidelines for unit registration for summer term: the number of units enrolled (e.g., 1-3) should be commensurate with the number of hours the student is engaged in the delivery of psychological services.
-A recommended guideline is 1 unit = less 10 hours, 2 units = 10-20 hours, 3 units = above 20 hours.
+NOTE: Any student engaged in the delivery of psychological services must be enrolled in either EDPS 7710 or EDPS 7770 and this requirement includes summer term.
+Students should enroll for the number of units (e.g., 1-3) commensurate with the number of hours per week the student is engaged in the delivery of psychological services.
+A recommended guideline is 1 unit = less 10 hours per week, 2 units = 10-20 hours per week, 3 units = 10-20 hours per week.

 A minimum of 1,000 hours is required across all practicum course work (EDPS 6710, 7710, and 7770).
-The faculty's expectation is that the 1,000 required hours will be divided into at least 400 hours of direct service to clients, 200 hours of supervision divided approximately equally between individual one-to-one and small-group supervision formats, and 400 additional hours of indirect service and other practicum-related activities (e.g., writing case notes and client reports, conceptualizing cases and developing intervention strategies, preparing for supervision, consulting informally with colleagues, waiting for client appointments, and reviewing relevant texts and articles).
+Consistent with the expectations for internship eligibility adopted by the Council of Counseling Psychology Training Programs (CCPTP) the 1,000 required hours will be divided into at least 450 hours of direct service to clients, 150 hours of supervision divided approximately equally between individual one-to-one and small-group supervision formats, and 400 additional hours of indirect service and other practicum-related activities (e.g., writing case notes and client reports, conceptualizing cases and developing intervention strategies, preparing for supervision, consulting informally with colleagues, waiting for client appointments, and reviewing relevant texts and articles).
 It should be emphasized that 1,000 hours is the minimum number of practicum hours required.
-Given recent supply and demand issues related to APA approved pre-doctoral internship placements, students are strongly encouraged to accumulate more hours than is necessary to meet this requirement.
+Given recent supply and demand issues related to APA accredited pre- doctoral internship placements, students are strongly encouraged to accumulate more hours than is necessary to meet this requirement.

-As part of the program's diversity and multicultural counseling requirement, at least 60 of the required 400 hours of direct service must be with clients from diverse and underrepresented groups.
+As part of the program's diversity and multicultural counseling requirement, at least 70 of the required 450 hours (approximately 15%) of direct service must be with clients from diverse and underrepresented groups.
 These hours spent working with underserved clientele are self-reported by students in their Practicum Activity Logs.
 Examples of diverse clientele include, but are not limited to, ethnic and cultural minorities, people with disabilities, gay/lesbian/bisexual/transgendered individuals, refugees, immigrants, individuals with AIDS or who are HIV positive, older adults, international students, people experiencing economic deprivation, disadvantaged children and youth, as well as other underrepresented groups with special needs such as religious minorities.

-In addition, at least 60 of the required 400 hours (15%) of direct service must emphasize the systematic gathering of information for the purpose of client assessment and conceptualization.
+In addition, at least 70 of the required 450 hours (approximately 15%) of direct service must emphasize the systematic gathering of information for the purpose of client assessment and conceptualization.
 Diagnostic interviewing and use of psychological tests and inventories are examples of assessment activities.
 Hours spent providing assessment services are self-reported by students in their Practicum Activity Logs.

-Finally, students must co-lead at least 3 counseling, psychotherapy, or psychoeducational groups as part of the 400 required hours of direct client service.
+Finally, students must co-lead at least three counseling, psychotherapy, or psychoeducational groups as part of the 450 required hours of direct client service.
 Co-leadership of group interventions is self-reported by students in their Practicum Activity Logs.
 Prerequisites for group leadership are completion of EDPS 7350 Group Psychotherapy Theory and Application) and at least one semester of EDPS 7710 (Practicum in Counseling Psychology).